-FieldHaven and Marysville Animal Care Services have partnered to bring The Big Fix to Marysville, or Meowysville.
-There are hundreds of community cats that will be TNR’d and returned to their feeding stations and colonies so they will no longer reproduce.
+FieldHaven Feline Center and Marysville Animal Care Services have partnered to bring TNR the Town to Marysville (or “Meowysville,” as we’ve affectionately nicknamed the project).
+There are hundreds of community cats that will be Trapped, Neutered, and Returned (TNR) to their feeding stations and colonies so they will no longer reproduce.

-Please note that this program is available within the city limits of Marysville.
+Please note that this program is only available within the city limits of Marysville.

 Cats throughout the city are being trapped then transported to a clinic for spay/neuter surgery, vaccines, microchipping, parasite treatment, and an ear tip.
 After surgery, the cats are returned to the location they were trapped at.

 Each location where cats congregate for food will be managed by colony caregivers.The cats will be monitored for new, unaltered cats arriving and illness or injury.
 Food will fed on a regular schedule and measured according to the number of cats at the station.

 While we TNR our way through the city there are lots (LOTS) of unplanned litters of kittens.
 Some kittens that are feral will be TNR’d but kittens that are suitable for foster and adoption programs need a place to stay until they are old enough for spay/neuter.